Steinhardt School of Culture, Education, and Human Development

 The New York University Steinhardt School of Culture, Education, and Human Development (branded as NYU Steinhardt) is the school of education at New York University.
 The school was founded as the School of Pedagogy in 1890.
-It was known as the NYU School of Education before 2001.

 Located on NYU's founding campus in Greenwich Village, the Steinhardt School offers bachelor's, master's, advanced certificate, and doctoral programs in the fields of applied psychology, art, education, health, media, and music.
-NYU Steinhardt also offers several degree programs at NYU's Brooklyn campus.